 The first thing you’re going to want to do to setup the WP Mail SMTP plugin is to install it on your site.
 Easy enough right?

 Note: If you choose not to use WP Mail SMTP, that’s fine.
 But do note we found several SMTP plugins that were storing unmasked passwords in plain text, which can be a huge issue for your email security.
 If you’re going to use SMTP to deliver email, WP Mail SMTP is our recommended method.

 Note: If you try and use a personal gmail account other than the method below, you’ll be required to enable “Less Secure Apps”.
 Google has gone on record to say they do not recommend this method, and will be retiring the Less Secure Apps loophole some time in 2020.

 The next step is also pretty straight forward.
 You’re going to need your gmail username and password, and a few SMTP server settings which we’ll provide below.

-Navigate to Settings –> Easy WP SMTP in your WordPress dashboard.
+Navigate to Settings –> WP Mail SMTP in your WordPress dashboard.

-Do you tend to use the default mail mechanism in WordPress?
+Are you using built-in PHP email for WordPress?
 Or some other method?
 Have you run into any other strange quirks setting up alternate email routing?
-Hit us up in the comments and we’ll all commiserate together 🙂
+Hit us up in the comments and we’ll get into some lively discussion!